Top 4 Must-Try Sweets from Rokkatei: From the Classic Marusei Butter Sand to the New 'Genten'|Domingo

 The Sapporo Main Store, a 5-minute walk from JR Sapporo Station.
 In addition to the shop and tearoom, it also houses a chamber music hall and a gallery.

-The spokesperson continued, "Since our products are something people consume, we are committed to making safe and secure sweets.
-This includes choosing ingredients that have long been used in home kitchens so they don't affect health, and maintaining thorough quality control in terms of hygiene."
+The spokesperson continued, "Since our products are consumed by our customers, we adhere to a policy of making safe and secure sweets.
+This includes selecting ingredients that have long been used in home kitchens so as not to affect health, and thorough quality control in terms of hygiene."

 Rokkatei

 Rokka no Mori in Nakasatsunai Village, Tokachi.
-It was created out of a desire to bring to life the forest filled with the flowers and plants depicted on their wrapping paper.
+It was created with the desire to make a forest full of the wildflowers depicted on the floral wrapping paper.

 Rokkatei

-When you think of Rokkatei, the 'Marusei Butter Sand,' a treat almost everyone has tried at least once, comes to mind.
-This confection was one of the sweets launched to commemorate the company's name change from Obihiro Senshuan to Rokkatei.
-It was created with the sentiment that even with a new name, Rokkatei's roots would remain in its birthplace, Obihiro, and with gratitude for the local customers who supported them.
-The product was developed in homage to Benzo Yoda, the pioneer of the Tokachi region, and was inspired by 'Marusei Butter,' the first butter ever produced in Tokachi by his pioneer group, the Banseisha.
+When you think of Rokkatei's signature product, the "Marusei Butter Sand" comes to mind, a treat almost everyone has tried at least once.
+This sweet was one of the confections launched to commemorate the company's name change from Obihiro Senshuan to Rokkatei.
+It was created with the sentiment that even with a new name, Rokkatei's core remains in its founding place, Obihiro, and with gratitude for the support of its local customers.
+The name pays homage to Benzo Yoda, the pioneer of the Tokachi region, and was inspired by "Marusei Butter," the first butter produced in Tokachi by the Banseisha, the pioneer group he led.

-The cream is made with 100% fresh butter from Hokkaido, with white chocolate added to create Rokkatei's unique flavor.
-To perfectly complement this rich butter cream, the biscuits are made from a special blend of flour milled exclusively for Rokkatei.
+The cream is made with 100% fresh Hokkaido milk butter and white chocolate, creating a flavor unique to Rokkatei.
+The biscuits are made with a special flour milled exclusively for Rokkatei to achieve a perfect balance with the rich butter cream.
 The trinity of the moist biscuit, butter cream, and raisins is so delicious it's sure to bring a smile to your face.

 Rokkatei

 But that's not the only product that forms the backbone of Rokkatei.
-While not widely known, Rokkatei was the first company in Japan to manufacture and sell white chocolate.
+It's a little-known fact, but Rokkatei was the first company in Japan to produce and sell white chocolate.

-During a trip to Europe, the founder noticed that even very small confectioneries were making and selling their own chocolate as a matter of course.
+During a visit to Europe, the founder noticed that even very small confectionery shops were making and selling chocolate as a matter of course.
 He sensed that an era of chocolate was coming to Japan and quickly invested in the necessary equipment.
 "Now that we have the equipment, we must create something only our company can make."
-With this in mind, he took on the challenge of producing white chocolate, reminiscent of Hokkaido's snow, and in 1968, their white chocolate was born.
+With this in mind, he took on the challenge of producing white chocolate, reminiscent of Hokkaido's snow, and in 1968, white chocolate was born.

 Rokkatei

-This white chocolate, characterized by its rich flavor from Hokkaido milk, is not only a classic product on its own but also serves as a key accent in many other sweets, such as the butter cream in 'Marusei Butter Sand,' the cream in 'Shimodatami,' and the cream in 'Yukiya Konko.'
-It is, in a sense, the unsung hero that supports all of Rokkatei's confections.
+The white chocolate, characterized by its rich flavor made from Hokkaido milk, is a classic product in its own right.
+At the same time, it is used as an accent in other sweets, such as the butter cream in "Marusei Butter Sand," the cream in "Shimodatami," and the cream in "Yukiya Konko."
+In a way, it is the unsung hero that supports all of Rokkatei's confections.

-When talking about long-selling products, we must mention 'Choco Marron.'
-This particular sweet boasts a strong and loyal following, especially among locals.
+Speaking of long-selling products, we must mention "Choco Marron."
+This product boasts a strong following, especially among local customers.

 Rokkatei

-A chestnut paste filling is sandwiched between cocoa biscuits and coated with milk chocolate.
-The company is meticulous about the balance of the chocolate.
-To ensure the coating isn't too thick and has a beautiful finish, it is still applied by hand today.
-Perhaps it's this detailed craftsmanship that continues to captivate its fans.
+A chestnut paste is sandwiched between cocoa biscuits and coated with milk chocolate, a masterpiece of chocolate balance.
+To ensure the coating isn't too thick and that the surface has a beautiful finish, the coating process is still done by hand.
+Perhaps it's this meticulous handiwork that continues to captivate its fans.

-While some products have been loved for years, new ones are always being created.
-One such example is 'Genten,' which was just released in July 2025.
+While some products have been loved for a long time, new ones are also being created.
+"Genten," which was just released in July 2025, is one of them.

 Rokkatei

-As mentioned earlier, 'White Chocolate' is a product of special significance to Rokkatei.
-Furthermore, 'Strawberry Choco,' launched in 1999, was another product that, after 'Marusei Butter Sand,' helped spread the Rokkatei name nationwide.
-'Strawberry Choco' consists of freeze-dried strawberries coated in chocolate, making strawberries another indispensable ingredient in Rokkatei's confectionery.
+As mentioned earlier, "White Chocolate" is a product of special significance to Rokkatei.
+Furthermore, the "Strawberry Choco," launched in 1999, was another product that helped spread Rokkatei's name nationwide, second only to the "Marusei Butter Sand."
+"Strawberry Choco" is freeze-dried strawberries coated in chocolate, and strawberries are also an indispensable ingredient in Rokkatei's confectionery making.

 Rokkatei

 The process of shaping this sauce into a round form is also done entirely by hand.
-"Of course, it's not that manual labor is inherently better; our factory has many production lines that use machinery.
+"Of course, it's not that manual work is inherently better; we have many production lines that use machines in our factories.
 In terms of productivity, machines are undoubtedly more efficient.
-However, when we ask ourselves, 'Can we proudly place this on our store shelves as truly delicious?'—a standard we've held since our founding—we find there are aspects of achieving the ideal taste and appearance that can only be accomplished by human hands," explains the spokesperson.
+However, when we ask ourselves, 'Can we proudly display this in our stores as truly delicious?'—a standard we've held since our founding—we find that there are aspects of achieving the ideal taste and appearance that can only be accomplished by human hands," explains the spokesperson.

-Led by the 'Marusei Butter Sand,' Rokkatei has introduced numerous famous confections to the world, earning its reputation as Hokkaido's top confectionery maker.
-Behind its long-lasting popularity lies the dedication of people who always return to their origins and pour their hearts into making sweets.
+Led by the "Marusei Butter Sand," Rokkatei has introduced numerous famous confections to the world, earning its reputation as Hokkaido's top confectionery maker.
+Behind its long-lasting popularity lies the dedication of people who always return to their roots and create sweets with heartfelt sincerity.

 *All prices listed include tax.

-*Information is current as of the article's publication date.
-Details may change, so please check the official website for the latest information.
+*The information provided is current as of the article's publication date.
+It may change, so please check the official website for the latest information.

 Writer's Profile